Back to Reputation Management

 How the Chrome Extension Checks Your Profile Without API Access

 The technical term is DOM-based scanning.
-In plain language: you install the extension, handle to your Google Business Profile in your browser, and the extension reads the page.
+In plain language: you install the extension, navigate to your Google Business Profile in your browser, and the extension reads the page.
 It identifies which fields are present and which are missing.
 Business description?
 Present or absent.
 Photos?
 How many.
 Attributes?
 Which ones are set.
 Menu link?
 Working or missing.
 Hours?
 Complete or partial.

 The whole process takes about 30 seconds.
 You get a percentage score and a field-by-field breakdown showing exactly what's there and what's not.
 No login to a separate platform.
 No sharing your Google credentials.
 No API calls that could trigger Google's increasingly sensitive automated systems.
 The extension simply reads what any customer would see and organises that information for you.